brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 ## Getting the chance to study abroad without losing my job

-I was starting to feel defeated.
 There was no way for me to go, spend almost 2 years in the US without losing my job.
 I thought "That is it, I am gonna lose this opportunity.
 I cannot afford to support my family without my job".